 The project was initiated to remediate and redevelop a Brownfield site known as Stafford Park in Stafford Township, NJ in order to increase the amount of residential and commercial space in the town, preserve several hundred acres of land in the Pinelands Region, and create renewable energy sources to sustain the current and future energy needs of the development.
-The project was built to basic LEED Certification, with all retail uses achieving at least LEED Silver Certification and the affordable apartment component achieving LEED Gold Certification.
+The project was built to basic LEED Certification, with all retail uses achieving at least LEED Silver Certification, all Stafford Park Apartments expected to achieve LEED Silver Certification, and the affordable Stafford Park Apartments expected to achieve LEED Gold Certification.
 The project serves as an exemplar of a sustainable public/ private partnership that has resulted in great financial, economic, social, and environmental benefits to the township and the region.

-Stafford Park Stafford Township, NJ
+Stafford Park Apartments Stafford Township, NJ

-"Stafford Park is unique in that it involved a complex degree of cooperation between various governmental agencies ...
-The leaders within the municipality, county, Pinelands, and DEP saw the overwhelming benefits in this redevelopment project.
-Stafford Park is ... the result of good policy, good planning, and public/private partnership."
+"Stafford Park is unique in that it involved a complex degree of cooperation between various governmental agencies...
+Fortunately, the leaders within the municipality, county, Pinelands, and NJ DEP saw the overwhelming benefits in this redevelopment project.
+Stafford Park is truly the result of good policy, good planning, and public/private partnership."